Russian racing driver loses latest round of fight against sanctions

 The judge dismissed their application.

-Government lawyers had said Mazepin’s application for “interim relief” should be refused.
+Government lawyers had said Mr Mazepin’s application for “interim relief” should be refused.

-Judges have heard that Mazepin and his father Dmitry Mazepin – a Russian businessman – had been made subject to sanctions in mid-March 2022.
+Judges have heard that Mr Mazepin and his father, Dmitry Mazepin – a Russian businessman – had been made subject to sanctions in mid-March 2022.

 Lawyers representing the Government said sanctions were a “key aspect” of Britain’s attempts to “address the situation” in Ukraine.

-They raised concern about what the public perception would be if Mazepin’s application was granted.
+They raised concern about what the public perception would be if Mr Mazepin’s application was granted.

 “The claimant is a relatively prominent public figure and a racing driver,” said the judge.